jreading/RPlusBuildScript/README.md

 RPlusBuildScript
 ================

-A modular js and Compass grunt build script for ResponsivePlus sites.
+A modular js and Compass grunt build script for ResponsivePlus and RESS sites.

 There are two profiles created from source files: Mobile (high latency/low cache) and Non-Mobile (low latency/high cache)